French Pronouns: The Complete Guide to Personal and Impersonal Pronouns [With Examples and Audio]

 9. Indefinite pronouns

-These pronouns are unspecific words that you can use to kick nouns to the curb.
-They can be used as the subject of a sentence, the object of a verb or as a preposition.
-They’re pretty useful.
-Here are some of them with their English equivalents:
+These pronouns are unspecific words that can be used as the subject of a sentence, the object of a verb or as a preposition.
+Here are some examples:

 d’autres — others